suandrew14/data-analytics-portfolio/README.md

 **Project 1.
 Sales and Profit review**

-An interactive filter-based Tableau workbook that visualises a sales dataset in the US with data pulled from:
+An interactive filter-based Tableau workbook that visualises a sales dataset from the US, with data pulled from:

 https://www.kaggle.com/datasets/shantanugarg274/sales-dataset